apache/hudi/rfc/rfc-51/rfc-51.md

 Because the time of index building decided by records num, the index may not available immediately after user creating it util the next compaction/clustering triggered and completed.

-Also, we need to support a manual way to trig and monitor it after creating, CMD procedure needs to be developed, such as 'optimize table t1', 'show indexing t1', etc.
+Also, we need to support a manual way to trigger and monitor it after creating, CMD procedure needs to be developed, such as 'optimize table t1', 'show indexing t1', etc.

 - index file